physrisk/website-source/articles/2010/ising-model.md

 limited to the lattices of different dimensions.
 Behavior of such system is observed at different temperature in the quest to find critical temperature at which phase shift occurs.
-If you want to familarize yourself more with Ising model and it's various interpretations, you should read \[cite id="Baxter1982Academic, Sethna2009Clarendon"\] works, because in this text we will only consider one possible, numerical, algorithm - heat bath algorithm.
+If you want to familarize yourself more with Ising model and its various interpretations, you should read \[cite id="Baxter1982Academic, Sethna2009Clarendon"\] works, because in this text we will only consider one possible, numerical, algorithm - heat bath algorithm.